In the real world, everyone is involved in a start-up.

 Whether you are the ‘real deal’ start-up with a half dozen people trying to take over the world or a corporate project team working on the next release, we all have different ‘start-up’ projects that need to get some extra love and attention online.

 The following ten items will help you do just that!

 1- Competitive Intelligence

 Look at other market competitors to find SEO and SEM keywords to use on like-minded phrases.
-In many cases a larger competitor will be broadly addressing a market and a start-up can tactically pinpoint specific problem statements.
+In many cases, a larger competitor will be broadly addressing a market and a start-up can tactically pinpoint specific problem statements.
 In addition, don’t be shy to hire professionals, like Indexsy, to help you in your SEO endeavors.

 2- Engage where your competitors are